 - to focus students on their future aspirations;

-We can see the value in learning through experience and as such offer work placements for students in Year 12 which currently takes place in the summer term.
+We can see the value in learning through experience and as such aim for all our Year 10 and Year 12 students to complete Work Experience in the summer term.
 Students, with parental assistance, are expected to source the placements themselves, providing them with a first-hand experience of searching for employment.

 For some students work experience is an opportunity to gain experience of working within their chosen career, these placements can often be difficult to source.
 The College is able to guide students with their placement choices; we encourage students to find placements that develop the key business skills that can prove invaluable to work applications in the future.
 Students in Year 12 are expected to find placements that provide skills that can be utilised to enhance their personal statement for university or work applications.

 Students are given training on skills for the working world in the run up to their work experience placement – these include health and safety, punctuality and attitude to work.
 Students are usually visited by a member of staff during the week and they are also given a work experience booklet for completion during the placement, and we will check in with as many as possible during the week.

-We pride ourselves in building a positive working relationship with placement providers, most are visited personally by our Careers Co-ordinator before students attend their placements.
+We pride ourselves in building a positive working relationship with placement providers, contacting them all well in advance.
 This ensures the College has a good understanding of the placement, the environment and enables us to assess any possible risks associated with the student’s placement.

 What can students do?